Messaadine

 Messaadine or Messaâdine is a town and commune in the Sousse Governorate, Tunisia, located four kilometres northeast of M'saken and seven kilometres southwest of Sousse, along Route RN1, a highway connecting Sousse and M'saken.
 Administratively part of M'saken, it had a population of 12,916 inhabitants in 2014.
+Administratively, it's an imada, part of the M'saken delegation.